Educational Content

 • Use thick or blackout curtains or an eye mask to avoid being awakened by light.

-It is good to diversify dishes and items during the month of Ramadan, but it is also good to choose them in a healthy way so that they are useful and rich in what the body needs.
-It is recommended to follow health recipes to prepare healthy and balanced meals.
+It is good to diversify dishes and items during the month of Ramadan, but it is also good to choose them healthily so that they are useful and rich in what the body needs.
+It is recommended to follow healthy recipes to prepare useful and balanced meals.

-When breaking the fast, it is best to eat plenty of fluids and foods that contain some natural sugars for energy, while avoiding many foods or drinks with added sugars.
+When first breaking the fast go for plenty of fluids and foods that contain some natural sugars for energy such as dates, while avoiding many foods or drinks with added sugars.

 Suhoor: